yuanshunning/pickit-docs/docs/robot-integrations/fanuc/index.rst

 -  **pick\_it\_communication13\_C.kl**: This a Karel program that cares of the low level communication.
 This files should not be adapted.
--  **EXAMPLE\_PICK\_IT.LS**: This is a Teach Pendant program that shows a simple pick application for FANUC using Pick-it.
+-  **EXAMPLE\_PICK\_IT.LS**: This is a Teach Pendant program that shows a simple pick application for FANUC using Pickit.
 -  For calibration two Teach Pendant programs are provided **MP\_CALIBRATE.LS** for \ `multi poses calibration <http://support.pickit3d.com/article/35-how-to-execute-robot-camera-calibration#multipose>`__ and **CALIBRATE.LS** for \ `single pose calibration <http://support.pickit3d.com/article/35-how-to-execute-robot-camera-calibration#singlepose>`__.
--  The other **.LS** file define short Teach Pendant program that abstract some of the Pick-it logic into more user readable functions.
+-  The other **.LS** file define short Teach Pendant program that abstract some of the Pickit logic into more user readable functions.
    They can also serve as macros that can be called manually.
 More about that later.